AbhijitNair/TabsForge/README.md

 TabsForge lets you configure a list of directories and generate a `.bat` file that opens Windows Terminal with each directory as a separate tab.
 Useful for developers who work across multiple project folders daily.

+## Download

+You can download the portable executable from the [Releases](https://github.com/AbhijitNair/TabsForge/releases) page.
+No installation or build required — just download, extract, and run.

 ## Features

 - Add directory paths via an inline text input